gitpetr/Chi_app/README.markdown

 **Changelog**

 ------------------------------------------------------------------------------------------
+* Cucumber for features instead of rspec features.
 * Sitemap generator.
 Edit `config/sitemap.rb` and then run `rake sitemap:refresh`.
 * Albums with photos, Sermons.
 * Slim migration.
 If you have troubles on production then you should just restart the whole server.